 Towson University, which has more than 165,000 alumni worldwide, needed to overcome their own disconnected portal that sent alumni engagement to undesirably low levels.
 Leveraging 7Summits’ Alumni Engagement Bolt, they deployed a one-stop, personalized, mobile-enabled solution called “Tiger Connect” that provides quick easy access to the content, tools and support their alumni need to get (and stay) engaged.

-6. Increase Program Enrollment (and Re-Enrollment) with a User-Friendly Experience
+6. Increase Continuing Education Enrollment (and Re-Enrollment) with a User-Friendly Experience

 Tools like SmartMarch take these insights and make the experience even more relevant for your users.
 After completing one program, it will automatically recommend others like it that enhance or build upon that knowledge.
 It can also suggest professionals or other connections that strengthen your students’ networks based on the field they take courses in.
 These career growth and additional learning opportunities, combined with the user-friendly tools and personalization, boost user satisfaction and keep them likely to enroll in additional programs.

 Learn more about why higher education institutions should prioritize building innovative digital experiences for their continuing education programs, and the value they[ll unlock by doing so.

 7. Fix Back End Silos to Support Instructors Running These Programs